-[Section 47AE inserted by No. 115 of 1987 s.
+[Section 47AE inserted: No. 115 of 1987 s.
 6.]

 47AF.
 Minister may attach conditions to licences

 (1) The Minister may, in his discretion, attach to a ferry licence all or any of the following conditions, namely, a condition that —

 (a) the ferry be operated only upon specified routes or in a specified area;